Forearm Brace

 • Occasional grinding or roughness with certain movements.

-During flare‑ups, the joint may feel warmer, more swollen, and more tender.
+During flare‑ups, the joint often feels warmer, swollen, and more tender.

-If joint loading is not adjusted, pain and stiffness may gradually increase.
-Changes in how the bones sit and move can lead to altered limb alignment and more uneven pressure on particular areas of cartilage, which can speed up wear in those spots.
+If the way the joint is loaded isn’t adjusted, pain and stiffness may gradually increase.
+Changes in how the bones sit and move can alter limb alignment and create uneven pressure on certain areas of cartilage, which can speed up wear in those spots.

-• Rougher joint surfaces that do not glide smoothly.
+• Rougher joint surfaces that don’t glide smoothly.

 • Less even spreading of load across the joint.